-Munich, or München, is one of the most well-known cities in Germany, and for good reason.
+Munich, or München, is one of the most well-known cities in Germany, and for a good reason.
 It’s a gorgeous city, rich with tradition and history, incredibly green, a lovely place to live, and home of the Oktoberfest.

-This guide will help you to discover what living in Munich as an expat is like, and whether the city can become your perfect home abroad.
+This guide will help you to discover what living in Munich as an expat is like and whether the city can become your perfect home abroad.

 Is Munich a good place to live?

 Munich is certainly a lovely place to live.